Toyota C-HR (2016-2023) review - MPG, CO2 and running costs

 British security expert Thatcham has given the C-HR range an insurance group rating ranging from Group 15 to 22, which means it's on a par with rivals such as the Peugeot 3008, but should be cheaper to insure than the old Honda HR-V (which started in group 30).

 All versions get Toyota’s Safety Sense set-up, which includes adaptive cruise control, pedestrian detection, lane departure warning, automatic high beam assistance and road sign recognition.
 Crucially, this suite of safety items also includes autonomous emergency braking, which is a feature that insurers rate highly for accident prevention.

 In terms of security, all C-HR models get an alarm and immobilizer, plus central locking.

 With its bold looks, SUV additions and customization options, it’s clear the C-HR should be a hit with fashion conscious buyers – and this is backed up by the car’s predicted residual figures.
 Our experts have calculated that the C-HR should hold onto around 56 per cent of its new value after three years and 36,000 miles.

 In this review

-- 2Engines, performance and driveSharp handling and a comfortable ride mean the C-HR is surprisingly good to drive
+- 2Engines, performance and driveSharp handling and a comfortable ride made the C-HR surprisingly good to drive

-- 3MPG, CO2 and Running Costs - currently readingThe hybrid model looks good on paper, with strong claimed efficiency and low emissions
+- 3MPG, CO2 and Running Costs - currently readingThe C-HR looks good on paper, with strong claimed efficiency and low emissions

 - 6Reliability and SafetyToyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind